Think social media case law is only for special cases? Are you still wondering if it applies to your practice?

 I Think We’ve Made the Case

 Social media is a key piece of evidence in capturing cheating spouses, insurance fraudsters, and crooks of all stripes.
 It is also an important part of large-scale, complex business disputes.
 Fortunately, Cloud Preservation is built for exactly this kind of investigation.
-For more information about Nextpoint’s social media and website archiving tools, contact us, watch the Cloud Preservation demo, or download our social media archiving white paper to learn more.
-As always, it’s free to sign up with Nextpoint for a trial of our social media archiving service.
+For more information about Nextpoint’s social media and website archiving tools, contact us or download our social media archiving white paper to learn more.